Dalimil/Find-and-Replace-Browser-Extension/README.md

 I decided to go with an alternative solution - we store all submitted feedback messages in a database.
 This database can be later queried and filters based on various criteria (time of submission, feedback type, ...).

-### More ideas/TODOs
-- Look at structure of previous dissertation projects
-- Use we or I in text